Grand Théâtre de Québec

 Since October 1972, the Conservatoire de musique du Québec à Québec has been located in the Grand Théâtre's complex.
 In 1991, the theatre complex housed 49 classrooms, 70 teaching and practice studios, and a multi-media centre with a recording studio and electroacoustic lab.
 The complex is also home to a library which in 1991 included more than 60,000 documents of books, scores, monographs, periodicals, and recordings in various media formats.

-The theatre was used for the 1985 Shamrock Summit when Prime Minister Brian Mulroney entertained U.S. President Ronald Reagan.
+The theatre was used for the 1985 Shamrock Summit when Canadian Prime Minister Brian Mulroney entertained U.S. President Ronald Reagan.

 In 2020, the Grand Théâtre de Québec was restored and covered with a glass envelope supported by a steel frame, designed by Lemay and Atelier 21, to preserve the structure's architecture and a sculptural mural from artist Jordi Bonet embedded into the façade.
 Protected from temperature and humidity fluctuations, the approach was considered a first in North America at the time of its implementation.

 Organizations which use the theatre include the Orchestre symphonique de Québec, the Théâtre du Trident, and the Opéra de Québec.
 The Quebec City Summer Festival often hosts events in the theatre.